 - This is program is for the full academic year.

-- Attend ALL FOCUS group events, beginning with the opening reception on Tuesday, October 23.
+- Attend ALL FOCUS group events, beginning with the opening reception.

 - Establish and maintain monthly face-to-face meetings between Mentors and Mentees.

-- Maintain a biweekly communication schedule (email, phone calls) between Mentors and Mentees.
+- Maintain biweekly communication schedule (email, phone calls) with your mentee/mentor.